Application for admission to the Yale Graduate School of Arts and Sciences for all degree and non-degree programs is an online process only.

 - The first is through the program’s website.

 - The second way is from within the online application.
-Once you have selected your program of study, if a writing sample is required, you will see a pop-up to prompt you to upload a writing sample.
+Once you have selected your program of study, if a writing sample is required, you will not be able to submit your application until one has been uploaded to your application.

-You may re-upload a revised personal statement of purpose, resume or supplemental materials to your submitted application until December 15th.
-To revise these materials, please
+You may upload a revised personal statement of purpose, resume, or supplemental materials via your Status Portal until December 15th.

 Some departments and programs offer a joint degree between the Graduate School of Arts and Sciences and one of Yale’s professional schools.
 If you apply for a joint degree you must submit an application to both the professional school and the Graduate School of Arts and Sciences.